arduino/help-center-content/content/Arduino Cloud/Arduino IoT Cloud/What-devices-can-be-used-with-Arduino-IoT-Cloud.md

 Download the **Arduino IoT Cloud Remote** app for [Android](https://play.google.com/store/apps/details?id=cc.arduino.cloudiot&hl=en&gl=US&pli=1) or [iOS](https://apps.apple.com/us/app/arduino-iot-cloud-remote/id1514358431).

-***NOTE: The IoT Remote app requires iOS 12.4 or later for iOS the version.
+> **Note:** The IoT Remote app requires iOS 12.4 or later for iOS the version.
 If you are using Android, version 8.0 or later is required.
-Make sure the iOS or Android version on your device is up to date before downloading the app.***
+Make sure the iOS or Android version on your device is up to date before downloading the app.

 Check out the instructions at "[Use Sensor Data From Your Phone](https://docs.arduino.cc/arduino-cloud/tutorials/iot-remote-phone-sensors)".